-These six exceptional shows were chosen carefully from hundreds of applications, with a call out to emerging writers with exciting, fresh work.
-We were thrilled to provide a brilliant home for these performances at Assembly Roxy, and doubly excited to welcome the incredible teams behind the shows into our tightknit family at HighTide.
+These six exceptional shows were chosen carefully from hundreds of applications, with a call out to emerging writers for exciting, fresh work.
+We were thrilled to provide a brilliant home for these performances at Assembly Roxy, and doubly excited to welcome the incredible teams behind the shows into our tight-knit family at HighTide.

-You will make up on your mind what to see in the giant Fringe catalogue, but if nothing else, these are my own glowing recommendations of each show in the DISRUPTION season.
+You will make up your own mind of what to see in the giant Fringe catalogue, but if nothing else, these are my own glowing recommendations of each show in the DISRUPTION season.

 Two-handers are hard.
 They are prone to get predictable.
 But then came Kenny’s play about an affair, and it kept me guessing about their motivations.
 I also remain torn – do I want this affair to continue or stop, because I care for the characters and there’s pros and cons to either outcome.

-I also want to work with the director, Ellie Rhodes, at every possible chance.
+I also want to work with the director, Eleanor Rhode, at every possible chance.
 There’s huge heart in her direction as well as intelligence, and it’s the former that lots of directors forget at the expense of putting their undergraduate thesis on stage.
 She’s the real deal.

 Emotions also motivated my support of Charlotte’s play.
-She’s created a terse and riveting relationship between a father and daughter.
-And in its depths of feeling I can tell that it’s cost her something to write this.
+They have created a terse and riveting relationship between a father and daughter.
+And in its depths of feeling I can tell that it’s cost them something to write this.
 So, who wouldn’t want to experience something as true and exciting as POPS in the theatre?
 I’m convinced that it’s Charlotte’s ambition and bravery that has attached such a talented creative and production team to the show.